-How To Overcome Doubt in a Relationship in Just a Few Steps
+How To Overcome Doubt and Build Trust in a Relationship in Just a Few Steps

 Is it normal to have doubts in a relationship?

-Rest assured, it is normal to have doubts in a relationship because doubt, in general, is part of being human, says relationship therapist Genesis Games, LMHC.
+Rest assured, it is normal to have doubts or uncertainty in a relationship because doubt is part of being human, says relationship therapist Genesis Games, LMHC.
 “Having relationship doubts, in particular, may be more common in newer relationships, those that are long-distance, those in which betrayal has happened previously, or among people who have a history of betrayal or abandonment,” she says.

-“Having relationship doubts may be more common in newer relationships, those that are long-distance, and those in which betrayal has happened previously.” —Genesis Games, LMHC, relationship therapist
+“Having relationship doubts, in particular, may be more common in newer relationships, those that are long-distance, those in which betrayal has happened previously” —Genesis Games, LMHC, relationship therapist

 That’s not to say that all relationships or even all relationships involving a person with insecure attachment are bound to be doomed by doubt.
 “Doubts, in essence, are not unhealthy; they just are,” says Games.
-It’s how you react to those doubts, and eventually, how you communicate them to a partner, that can become problematic, she adds (more on that below).
+It’s how you react to those doubts, and eventually, how you communicate them to a partner, that can become problematic, she says.

 Why am I having doubts about my relationship?